 Audi is all set to bring in the e-tron – their first all-electric vehicle – to India towards the end of the year.
 We got a chance to take a closer look recently.
 Here are 5 things you should know about the car

 3.)
 The screens: The e-tron has as many as 5 screens in the cabin – one each for the infotainment, climate control and the Virtual Cockpit.
-The car has two additional screens – one on either side – on the door pads to display feed from the outside rear view cameras.
+The car has two additional screens – one on either side – on the door pads to display the feed from the outside rearview cameras.
 Yes, this car has cameras in place of traditional ORVMs.

 4.)
 Aerodynamics: Part of having a good range and optimum utilization of energy is also aerodynamics.
 Audi has clearly worked a lot towards this end.
 The e-tron has a drag coefficient of 0.28 – which by the way, is better than the Jaguar I-Pace.
 Interestingly, the sleeker cameras used to perform the ORVM duties have a huge role to play here.
-Audi has sealed the underside of the car with an aluminum panel that is dumplings like a golf ball.
+Audi has sealed the underside of the car with an aluminium panel that is dumplings like a golf ball.
 This has been done to ensure that the bolts that would otherwise hold the panel would disrupt airflow.
-More than 1000 man hours of work has gone into developing such solutions.
+More than 1000 man-hours of work have gone into developing such solutions.